valkey-io/valkey-io.github.io/_posts/2024-05-24-may-roundup.markdown

 ## Presentation: Digging into Valkey

-On the subject of Open Source Summit, the talk I gave along side Madelyn Olsen, ["Digging into Valkey" was posted as a video](https://youtu.be/3G6QgwIl-xs).
+On the subject of Open Source Summit, the talk I gave along side Madelyn Olson, ["Digging into Valkey" was posted as a video](https://youtu.be/3G6QgwIl-xs).

 ## Valkey Seattle IRL